Home > Backup and Recovery Blog > How to Backup Oracle Database with Bacula? Oracle Backup and Recovery Technical Overview.

 Oracle Backup and Recovery with Bacula Enterprise

-Essentially a copy of your important data that you’re keeping separately from the original to restore it in case of all kinds of data loss is called a data backup.
+A data backup is, essentially, a copy of your important data that you’re keeping separately from the original to restore it in case of all kinds of data loss.
 Any business has some sort of data that they need to protect and don’t want to lose – that includes Oracle database users, as well.
 Data loss is the main reason why you need to have a backup to keep your Oracle database environment reliable and secure.

 Most of the companies using Oracle prefer to have a separate person to manage their Oracle backup operations – this position is called a “backup administrator”.
 Typically, this person would be tasked with a number of duties, including: